NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

   * [Express.js](https://expressjs.com): An framework for Node.js.

 - [SQL](https://www.w3schools.com/sql/): Query language for working with database management systems (DBMS).
 Each "flavor" of SQL has its unique syntax, but learning one of any of the following will put you in good standing to understand our database.
-  * [MySQL](https://dev.mysql.com/doc/refman/8.0/en/what-is-mysql.html): Most popular open source DBMS.
+  * [MySQL](https://dev.mysql.com/doc/refman/8.0/en/what-is-mysql.html): Most popular open-source DBMS.
 Distributed by Oracle
   * [PostgreSQL](https://www.postgresql.org/): Open source DBMS that is popular with web applications
   * [SQLite](https://www.sqlite.org/index.html): Serverless database system that uses local .sqlite files to store data.

 - [Apache](https://www.hostinger.com/tutorials/what-is-apache): A free and open-source web server.
 We use this as a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) for our Express.js server.

-- [Linux](https://www.linux.com/what-is-linux/): An open source operating system.
-This is the OS shared across the virtual machines developers access when working with the web server.
+- [Linux](https://www.linux.com/what-is-linux/): An open-source operating system.
+This is the OS shared across the virtual machines developers will access when working with the web server.

   * [Terminal](https://ubuntu.com/tutorials/command-line-for-beginners): The Command Line Interface (CLI) for Linux.
   * [RedHat](https://www.redhat.com/en/topics/linux/what-is-linux#why-choose-red-hat): The specific flavor of Linux used for our application.

   ### Other

   - [Git CLI](https://git-scm.com) & [GitHub](https://github.com): Version control system (VCS) for making changes to the repository.

 ### Free Websites for Learning